Site icon Vern Bender

 18. precedence of bishops and presbyters before deacons in receiving the Eucharist (Holy Communion)

-19. declaration of the invalidity of baptism by Paulian heretics
+19. declaration of the invalidity of baptism by Paulhan heretics

 20. prohibition of kneeling on Sundays and during the Pentecost (the fifty days commencing on Easter).
 Standing was the normative posture for prayer at this time, as it still is among Eastern Christians.
 Kneeling was considered most appropriate to penitential prayer, distinct from Easter’s festive nature and remembrance every Sunday.
 The canon was designed only to ensure uniformity of practice at the designated times.